TobiWo/bitcoin-profit-calculator/README.md

 This will fetch the data for August 2019.
 The output-files are stored in the `out`-folder within the installation folder.

 ### <a name="output"></a>Output
-### <a name="cli-flags"></a>CLI flags
+### <a name="cli_flags"></a>CLI flags

+## <a name="planned_features"></a>Planned features

 ## <a name="donation"></a>Donation
-If you think this application is helpful in regards to your trading activity, I would appreciate every Satoshi or Wei or whatever you think is reasonable which will help to continue the work and implement new features.
+If you think this application is helpful in regards to your trading activity, I would appreciate every Satoshi or Wei or whatever you think is reasonable.
+This will help to continue the work and implement new features.

 You can support using Bitcoin or Ethereum.